jowr/librefprop.so/readme.md

 For installation on a Linux or OSX machine, please follow the steps described below.
 By default, the library and the header file are placed in system directories.
 Please change the paths if you do not have write access to this part of your file system.

 0. Make sure that you have gcc, for OSX use [HPC](http://hpc.sourceforge.net/) and install the [OSX command line tools](https://developer.apple.com/downloads).
+1. Get a copy of this repository, either by cloning it with git, downloading the latest [release](https://github.com/jowr/librefprop.so/archive/v0.5.zip) or the current [development version](ttps://github.com/jowr/librefprop.so/archive/master.zip).
-1. Change the paths in the Makefile, if needed.
+2. Change the paths in the Makefile, if needed.
-2. Copy the REFPROP Fortran code to the *fortran* directory.
+3. Copy the REFPROP Fortran code to the *fortran* directory.
-3. Put the *fluids* and *mixtures* folders from REFPROP into the *files* folder.
+4. Put the *fluids* and *mixtures* folders from REFPROP into the *files* folder.
-4. Call `make` to prepare the files.
+5. Call `make` to prepare the files.
-5. Use `make install` (as root user) to copy the files to the destination directories.
+6. Use `make install` (as root user) to copy the files to the destination directories.

 You can remove the files again by calling `make uninstall` (as root user).